Operation Kadesh: Early actions in Southern Sinai

 The IDF chief of staff, General Moshe Dayan, first planned to block the vital Mitla Pass.
 Dayan planned for the Battalion 890 of the Paratroop Brigade, under the command of Lieutenant Colonel Rafael Eitan, a veteran of the 1948 Arab–Israeli War and future head of the IDF, to drop at Parker's Memorial, near one of the defiles of the pass, Jebel Heitan.
-The rest of the brigade, under the command of Colonel Ariel Sharon would then advance to meet with the battalion, and consolidate their holdings.
+The rest of the brigade, under the command of then Colonel Ariel Sharon would then advance to meet with the battalion, and consolidate their holdings.

 On 29 October, Operation Kadesh – the invasion of the Sinai, began when an Israeli paratrooper battalion was air-dropped into the Sinai Peninsula, east of the Suez Canal near the Mitla Pass.
 In conjunction with the para drop, four Israeli P-51 Mustangs using their wings and propellers, cut all overhead telephone lines in the Sinai, severely disrupting Egyptian command and control.
 Due to a navigation error, the Israeli DC-3 transports landed Eitan's 400 paratroopers three miles away from Parker's Memorial, their intended target.
 Eitan marched his men towards Jebel Heitan, where they dug in while receiving supplies of weapons dropped by French aircraft.

 At the same time, Colonel Sharon's 202nd Paratroop battalion raced out towards the Mitla Pass.
 A major problem for Sharon was vehicle break-down.
 Dayan's efforts to maintain strategic surprise bore fruit when the Egyptian commander Field Marshal Abdel Hakim Amer at first treated the reports of an Israeli incursion into the Sinai as a large raid instead of an invasion, and as such Amer did not order a general alert.
 By the time that Amer realised his mistake, the Israelis had made significant advances into the Sinai.